ccdcoe/CDMCS/Moloch/prepare-laptop.md

 Once the Ubuntu virtual machine has booted, it will start Moloch (and Suricata and Evebox and Elasticsearch).
 You can then access your **Moloch viewer** at **http://192.168.10.11:8005**.
 By default, your development environment will have an admin account created for you to use - the username will be `admin` and the password will be `admin`.

+To connect to the server via SSH, simply run `vagrant ssh`.
+If you are running Windows (without ssh on your PATH), this might not work.
+Please fix it or find alternative means of connecting to your box via SSH.

 To stop the server, simply run `vagrant halt`.

 Should you need to access the virtual machine (for example, to manually fix something without restarting the box), run `vagrant ssh` from the *dirnameyoujustcreated* folder.
 You will now be logged in as the `ubuntu` user.